PlekhanovRUE/mpd_tpc_tracker/README.md

 ```

 # Try algorithms
-You can test our algorithms by running the following command
+You can test our algorithms by running the following command.
+After the script runs, you will see in the console the calculated characteristics of the event analysis,
+which we refer to throughout the article
 ```shell
 python parallel_analyse_example.py
 ```